-WTM FAQ 1.16 Why can’t I understand what this is all about? / Why am I struggling to read FREEDOM? / This material is so difficult to read surely it needs some serious editing? / Why is there so much apparent repetition?
+WTM FAQ 1.16 Why can’t I understand what this is all about? / Why am I struggling to read FREEDOM? / What is the ‘Deaf Effect’? / This material is so difficult to read surely it needs some serious editing? / Why is there so much apparent repetition?

 The short answer:

 As is explained in , while, as the renowned biologist E.O.
 Wilson has written, ‘The human condition is the most important frontier of the natural sciences’ (Consilience, 1998, p.298 of 374), and in another of his books, ‘There is no grail more elusive or precious in the life of the mind than the key to understanding the human condition’ (The Social Conquest of Earth, 2012, p.1), the subject of the human condition has historically also been the most terrifying of subjects for humans to face.
 So even though the redeeming and relieving understanding of the human condition has finally been found (see and & ), as soon as we start reading about the subject, our historic fear kicks in and our mind finds it difficult to take in or ‘hear’ what is being said or written.